-CONTINUATION OF SECTION A.1.1 OF THIS REPORT
+CONTINUATION OF POINT 1 IN SECTION A.1.1 OF THIS REPORT

-The principles behind the Directors' Remuneration Policy 2022-2024 are set out in section 3 thereof.
-Based on those principle, in the Directors' Remuneration Policy 2022-2024, the Directors' remuneration for this year (2024) is structured as follows:
+The principles behind the Directors' Remuneration Policy 2025-2027 are set out in section 3 thereof.
+Based on those principles, the Directors' remuneration for the current year (2025) is structured as follows:

 a) All the Directors, as such, receive the fixed remuneration established each year by the General Meeting.
-The relevant proposal submitted by the Board of Directors to the Annual General Meeting will take account of the importance of the Company and its economic situation.
+The relevant proposal submitted by the Board of Directors to the Annual General Meeting will take account of the importance of the company and its economic situation.
 Pursuant to Article 22 of the Articles of Association regarding Directors' remuneration, it is up to the General Meeting to set the annual fixed sum to be received by all the Directors, for their duties as such.
-Then, following a report by the Nomination and Remuneration Committee, the Board of Directors establishes the individual remuneration of each Director for their duties as such, taking into account the positions held by the Directors on the Board of Directors, their membership of Board Committees and any other objective circumstances that the Board of Directors may consider appropriate, within the framework of the Articles of Association and the Remuneration Policy.
+Then, following a report by the Nomination and Remuneration Committee, the Board of Directors establishes the individual remuneration of each Director for their duties as such, taking into account: (i) the positions held by the Directors, (ii) their membership of Board Committees and (iii) any other objective circumstances that the Board of Directors may consider appropriate, within the framework of the Articles of Association and the Remuneration Policy.
 The Board of Directors will also decide on the timing of payments.
-For this purpose, a points system has been established in the terms described hereinbelow.
+A points system has been established for this purpose, in the terms described elsewhere in this report.

 The Directors also receive, for their duties as such, fees for attending the meetings of the Board and any Board Committees they are on.
-The amount of those fees is also set by the General Meeting and remains in force until amended.
+The amount of those fees is also set by the General Meeting and will remain in force until amended.

-b) Non-executive Directors do not receive any variable remuneration based on the profits of the Company or Group.
+b) Non-executive Directors do not receive any variable remuneration based on the profits of the Company or the Group headed by the Company.

-c) The executive Directors (only the Executive Chairman for his executive duties), just like the other senior executives of the Group, also receive an annual remuneration for their executive duties according to the terms of their respective contracts.
+c) Just like the other senior executives of the Group, the executive Directors also receive an annual remuneration for their executive duties, according to the terms of their respective contracts.
 The remuneration structure of executive Directors (and other senior executives in the Group) includes the following components:

-- annual fixed remuneration; - short-term variable remuneration;
+- annual fixed remuneration;

+- ordinary annual variable remuneration;

-- deferred annual variable remuneration, linked to the Strategic Plan 2022-2024, as explained in this Report.
+- deferred annual variable remuneration, linked to the Strategic Plan 2025-2027, as explained in this Report.

-The fixed remuneration is the remuneration established in the corresponding contract signed between the Company and the Executive Committee.
-With regard to the variable remunerations, both short-term annual and deferred annual, the Nomination and Remuneration Committee rates each year the degree of achievement of the targets to which they are linked (established in the Remuneration Policy 2022-2024), taking account of any reports submitted by other Committees, and submits the corresponding proposal and report to the Board of Director in respect of the individual remuneration of the Executive Director in that year.
+The fixed remuneration is the remuneration established in the corresponding contract signed with the Executive Chairman, Antonio Hernández Callejas, the only executive Director who performs executive duties in the Company.

+With regard to the variable remunerations, both ordinary annual and deferred annual, the Nomination and Remuneration Committee rates each year the degree of achievement of the targets to which they are linked, taking account of any reports submitted by other Committees, and submits the corresponding proposal and report to the Board of Director in respect of the individual remuneration of the Executive Director in that year.